Delors/Course_W3M20014/3-block_ciphers.rst

 .. class:: incremental

-  - The heart of a Feistel block cipher is the function F
+  - The heart of a Feistel block cipher is the function F.
-  - The more nonlinear F, the more difficult any type of cryptanalysis will be
+  - The more nonlinear F, the more difficult any type of cryptanalysis will be.
-  - The algorithm should have good avalanche properties
+  - The algorithm should have good avalanche properties.

 .. admonition:: Strict Avalanche Criterion (SAC)
     :class: incremental smaller